Parish Priest: Fr Adrian Tuckwell

 St Barnabas' Church

-Our weekend parish Mass is a Vigil Saturday evening Mass at 5:30pm, celebrated by Fr James or Fr Tuckwell, who is based at St Anne's, Winlaton.
+Our weekend parish Mass is a Vigil Saturday evening Mass at 5:30pm, celebrated by Fr Adrian or Fr Endre.

 Our dedicated team of volunteers ensure that the church is prepared and set out, ready for Mass.
 You will receive a warm welcome from our team of greeters.